kubernetes/enhancements/keps/sig-storage/5541-pvc-last-used-time-status-field/README.md

 ###### Can enabling / using this feature result in resource exhaustion of some node resources (PIDs, sockets, inodes, etc.)?

-No, this feature operates in the control-plane and doesn't affect node resources.
+No.

 ### Troubleshooting

 ###### How does this feature react if the API server and/or etcd is unavailable?

-The controller will be unable to update the `UnusedSince` status field.
+The controller will be unable to update the `Unused` condition on PVCs.

 ###### What are other known failure modes?

-One failure mode would be the delay in updating the timestamp values for clusters having a large number of PVCs (this has been discussed in the Risks and Mitigations section).
-This might sometimes lead to timestamp values not being entirely accurate.
+One failure mode would be the delay in updating the condition for clusters having a large number of PVCs (this has been discussed in the Risks and Mitigations section).
+This might sometimes lead to the `lastTransitionTime` not being entirely accurate.
 In such cases however, the time reported can be shorter than actual time the PVC was unused, but it should never be longer.

-This feature extends the PVC Protection controller logic with an additional status field update.
+This feature extends the PVC Protection controller logic with an additional status condition update.
 Other failure modes would be similar to existing failure modes of the controller.
-If KCM is unavailable, timestamps won't be updated.
-If the API server and/or etcd is unavailable, the timestamps won't be updated (covered in the section above).
+If KCM is unavailable, conditions won't be updated.
+If the API server and/or etcd is unavailable, the conditions won't be updated (covered in the section above).

 ###### What steps should be taken if SLOs are not being met to determine the problem?